Exact maximum-entropy estimation with Feynman diagrams: Feynman Calculus and Proofs of the Theorems

 \begin{defn} Let $\unlabt$ be a rooted tree.
 The \emph{height} of $\unlabt,~h$, is the length of the longest simple path $(v_0,v_1,\ldots,v_h)$ in $\unlabt$ with $v_0 = v_{out}$.
-A \emph{planar rooted tree} (or PRT) $\unlabt$ is a rooted tree with an additional specification of a cyclic order on the set of edges incident to $v$ for every $v \in V$. \end{defn} Let $\unlabt$ be a planar rooted tree.
+A \emph{planar rooted tree} (or PRT) $\unlabt$ is a rooted tree with an additional specification of a cyclic order on the set of edges incident to $v$ for every $v \in V$. \end{defn}

+We now give a precise definition of the contribution $\cont^x(\unlabt)$ of a PRT to $y_n^x$.
+Some readers may be satisfied with the more informal definition in Remark \ref{rem:informal-cont} below.

+Let $\unlabt$ be a planar rooted tree, with a distinguished leaf $v_{out}$.
 Fix some $v \in V$.
-Let $\unlabt - {v}$ denote the graph obtained by removing $v$ and all the edges incident to it from $\Lambda$.
-A subtree of $v$ is any connected component of $\unlabt - v$ which does not contain the distinguished leaf.
-Note that for $\unlabt$ planar the subtrees of $v$ are naturally ordered.
-Note that if $\unlabt$ has height $\leq h$ then the subtrees of the root are of height $\leq h-1$ and completely specify the isomorphism type of $\unlabt$.
+We define an (ordered) tuple of planar rooted trees, \emph{the subtrees of $v$}, as follows.
+Remove the path from $v_{out}$ to $v$, including both endpoints.
+Each connected component of the resulting topological space corresponds to a subtree of $v$.
+To obtain this subtree, we append a leaf at the end of the half-open edge which was connected to $v$; this is the distinguished leaf of the subtree.
+The cyclic orders at the vertices are determined by those of $\unlabt$; the order on the set of subtrees of $v$ is determined by the cyclic order of the edges around $v$, starting from the (omitted) edge toward $v_{out}$.
+If $\unlabt$ has height $\leq h$ then the subtrees of the root are of height $\leq h-1$ and completely specify the isomorphism type of $\unlabt$.
 This leads us to the following recursive construction.